Kinodynamic Motion Planning for Collaborative Object Transportation by Multiple Mobile Manipulators: Motion Planning

 \subsubsection{Grasp Constraints}

-The grasping point of EE on the object must remain at the same pose to ensure stable formation during the collaborative manipulation.
+The grasping point of EE on the object remain in the same pose and maintain stable formation during collaborative object transportation.
+The EE's position and orientation must match with the grasp point on the object while the entire formation moves.
 The grasp constraint for $i$-th MMR is defined in Eqn. \eqref{gpco}.

 where $p_{ee,i}$ is $i$-th MMR's EE position, ${}^w_o\textrm{R}$ is the rotation matrix of the object frame $\{o\}$ about the world frame $\{w\}$.
 Eqn. \eqref{gpco} is simplified to $g(\mathcal{X})$ in Eqn. \eqref{go4} and \eqref{lo7}.